Article by Jonathan Thomas

 In a series of workshops and public forums beginning in August 2017 and running through the festival in April 2018, a selected cohort of artists (filmmakers, artists, activists, community organizers, agriculturalists, etc) primarily residing in North Columbia will work with community stakeholders and partnering organizations including SC Appleseed Legal Justice Center, Richland County Library, SC Arts Commission, One Columbia, Hyatt Park Keenan Terrace Neighborhood Association, and the North Columbia Business Association amongst others to address issues such as race, gentrification, arts funding inequities, housing displacement, and unification of the North Main corridor.
-Artworks will be revealed by the cohort during the 2018 Indie Grits Festival, taking place April 12-15.
+Artworks were revealed by the cohort during the 2018 Indie Grits Festival, taking place April 12-15.

 Seth Gadsden is an artist, filmmaker, curator of public programming, and current director of Indie Grits Labs in Columbia, SC.
 Focusing on public art, experimental documentary filmmaking, and transmedia installations, Seth has exhibited his personal work across the US and has completed murals and outdoor sculptures in places like Mexico, North Dakota, Boston, Houston and his hometown of Clover, SC.